cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 Jobs are realization of packages, i.e. running one or more processes from a package.
 A job contains the configuration files and startup scripts to run the binaries from a package.

 There is a *one to many* mapping between jobs and VMs - only one job can run in any given VM, but many VMs can run the same job.
-E.g. there can be four VMs running the Cloud Controller job, but the Cloud Controller job and the DEA job can not run on the same VM.
-If you need to run two different processes (from two different packages) on the same VM, you need to create a job which starts both processes.
+E.g. there can be four VMs running the Cloud Controller job, but the Cloud Controller job and the DEA job cannot run on the same VM.
+If you need to run two different processes (from two different packages) on the same VM, you need to create a job that starts both processes.

 ### Prepare script ###